searayeah/russian-sentiment-emotion-datasets/README.md

 # russian-sentiment-emotions-datasets

-This is a collection of __sentiment__ and __emotion__ classification datasets for easy download.
-The sentiment datasets are the ones [Smetatin](https://github.com/sismetanin/sentiment-analysis-in-russian) reviewed in his [article](https://www.sciencedirect.com/science/article/abs/pii/S0306457320309730).
+This is a collection of __sentiment__ and __emotion__ classification datasets for an easy download.
+The sentiment datasets are the ones [Smetatin](https://github.com/sismetanin/sentiment-analysis-in-russian) reviewed in their [article](https://www.sciencedirect.com/science/article/abs/pii/S0306457320309730).
 The single emotion classification dataset [_CEDR_](https://www.sciencedirect.com/science/article/pii/S1877050921013247) is the only one I found for emotion classifiction in Russian.

 ## Sentiment classification datasets